 Wrapping Up

-No one can take the charm of visiting the actual site of the seven wonders of the world, however, if you want to get a feel of them, you can visit India’s national capital, Delhi.
+No one can take the charm of visiting the actual site of the seven wonders of the world; however, if you want to get a feel of them, you can see India’s national capital, Delhi.

-The theme park also sets a wonderful example of leveraging the city’s waste to beautify public places.
+The theme park also sets an excellent example of leveraging the city’s waste to enhance the beauty of public places.
 Waste to Wonder Park in Delhi celebrates the spirit of cleanliness, upcycling, recycling, energy conservation, and biodiversity.

 Watch the video on the Waste to Wonders Park to get a visual perspective on the seven wonders of the world and their creative installations.